martout2002/publicityBot/README.md

 poetry run forwarder
 ```

-## Setting Up The Bot (Read the instruction bellow before starting the bot!):
+## Setting Up The Bot

+### Requirements

-Telegram Forwarder only supports Python 3.9 and higher.
+NUSSU Publicity Bot supports Python 3.9 and higher.

 ### Configuration

-There are two files mandatory for the bot to work `.env` and `chat_list.json`.
+There are two mandatory files for the bot to work: `.env` and `chat_list.json`.

 #### `.env`

-Template env may be found in `sample.env`.
-Rename it to `.env` and fill in the values:
+Template `.env` can be found in `sample.env`.
+Rename it to `.env` and fill in the following values:

 - `BOT_TOKEN` - Telegram bot token.
-You can get it from [@BotFather](https://t.me/BotFather)
+Obtain this from [@BotFather](https://t.me/BotFather).

-- `OWNER_ID` - An integer of consisting of your owner ID.
+- `OWNER_ID` - The integer representing your Telegram user ID.

-- `REMOVE_TAG` - set to `True` if you want to remove the tag ("Forwarded from xxxxx") from the forwarded message.
+- `REMOVE_TAG` - Set to `True` if you want to remove the "Forwarded from" tag in forwarded messages.

 #### `chat_list.json`

-Template chat_list may be found in `chat_list.sample.json`.
+Template `chat_list.json` can be found in `chat_list.sample.json`.
 Rename it to `chat_list.json`.

-This file contains the list of chats to forward messages from and to.
-The bot expect it to be an Array of objects with the following structure:
+This file contains the list of chats for message forwarding.
+Below is an example configuration:

 ```json
 [